radicle-dev/old.radicle.xyz/content/blog/radicle-architecture.md

 markup: mmark
 author: "Julian Arni and James Haydon"
 draft: false
+summary: "Radicle is a system for code collaboration that has several advantages over existing tools.
+In particular Radicle is: Completely peer-to-peer, Easily modifiable & programmable, Extensible.
+We've built several *utilities* using the radicle system."

 ---
 Radicle is a system for code collaboration that has several advantages over